This document (c) copyright Herbert R. Johnson updated Dec 30 2019.

 On this Web page:

 disassembly, NorthStar DOS2 and BOOT2, disassembled by Barry Watzman.
 20 pgs.
 Also available here on my Web site by permission for download, see above. disassembly, "NOrthStar DOS2 and BOOT2.
 Assembled without errors to original."
 Well commented.
 Also PROM boot code.
 20 pgs.
 No guarantees on this! disassembly, "DOS 2, BOOT 2" (simple disassembly, no comments).
 22 pgs No guarantees on this!
 Disassembly, NorthStar DOS release 4 Aug 1978.
 25 pages No guarantees on this! disassembly, PROM from N* DD disk controller, 2 pgs.
 No guarantees! disassembly, NorthStar Double density DOS file.
 DOS 5.1 1979.
 26 pgs.
 No guarantees on this!
 Horizon HD-5 HD5x Hard disk Installation Guide, 1981.
 20 pgs Z80 Macro Assembler manual - copy, ask HRD-Z manual - copy, ask Hard Disk Operating System (HDOS 2.1.X, 1982) I/O entry points, routines included.
 210 pgs Northstar User Guide (unpacking, use) 16 pgs Northstar advertizing and flyers, 8 pgs Lifeboat Assoc.
 CP/M 2 on NorthStar DD/QD User's notes, 25 pgs HRAM User/Technical manual 66 pgs Micro-Disk System MDS-A manual (rev 5 or no rev) 32 pgs each Micro-Disk System MDS-A-D double density manual (rev 2); AD3 schematics, 1979 errata: 40 pgs Micro-DIsk System MDC schematics ONLY, 4 pgs.
-ZPB-A Manual, 33 pgs ZPB-A Manual, rev 3, 34 pgs North Star Disk Operating System Ver 2, 20 pgs North Star Disk Operating System Ver 2 release 2 rev 5, 20 pgs North Star System Software Manual Soft Doc, rev 2.1A, 260 pgs North Star System Software Manual Soft Doc, rev 2.1, 260 pgs North Star System Software Manual Soft Doc, rev 1, with errata, 260 pgs North Star BASIC Version 6 Ver 6 FPB rev 5, 30 pgs DDSC #1, The DOS mover (relocating the DOS), 18 pgs North Star Monitor, Ver 1, 14 pgs Release 4 System Software changes, June 1978, 11 pgs Diskette Controller schematics, 4 pgs Floating Point Board, 22 pgs Advantage PIO PCB schematic, 2 pgs Advantage AVD PIO Parallel schematic, 2 pgs Northstar HRZ-MB-4 addenum, schematic (motherboard), June 1980, 10 pgs Northstar 32K RAM, 2 versions, 40 pgs Northstar Horizon Computer System manual, Double Density: includes MDS-AD2, HRZ-MB2, power supply schematics, assembly and descriptions, HRZ-D Version 1. (yellow paper cover) 92 pgs Northstar Horizon Computer System manual, Double Density, 25011B: includes MDS-AD, HRZ-MB, power supply schematics for 1977-8, technical descriptions.
+ZPB-A Manual, 33 pgs ZPB-A Manual, rev 3, 34 pgs North Star Disk Operating System Ver 2, 20 pgs North Star Disk Operating System Ver 2 release 2 rev 5, 20 pgs North Star System Software Manual Soft Doc, rev 2.1A, 260 pgs North Star System Software Manual Soft Doc, rev 2.1, 260 pgs North Star System Software Manual Soft Doc, rev 1, with errata, 260 pgs North Star BASIC Version 6 Ver 6 FPB rev 5, 30 pgs DDSC #1, The DOS mover (relocating the DOS), 18 pgs North Star Monitor, Ver 1, 14 pgs Release 4 System Software changes, June 1978, 11 pgs Diskette Controller schematics, 4 pgs Floating Point Board FPB-A, 22 pgs Advantage PIO PCB schematic, 2 pgs Advantage AVD PIO Parallel schematic, 2 pgs Northstar HRZ-MB-4 addenum, schematic (motherboard), June 1980, 10 pgs Northstar 32K RAM, 2 versions, 40 pgs Northstar Horizon Computer System manual, Double Density: includes MDS-AD2, HRZ-MB2, power supply schematics, assembly and descriptions, HRZ-D Version 1. (yellow paper cover) 92 pgs Northstar Horizon Computer System manual, Double Density, 25011B: includes MDS-AD, HRZ-MB, power supply schematics for 1977-8, technical descriptions.
 Blue/white cover.
 64 pgs RAM 16A manual - copy, ask BASIC cross reference - copy, ask Engineering drawings available: schematics, circuit board layouts, parts lists, mechanical layouts.
 Contact me for details, unusual "inside" information from NorthStar products as follows: HRZ chassis, motherboard (120V or 230V) HRAM (32K, 48K, 64K) HRZ-HD5 (including power supply, cables) ZPB-A HRZ-UP8 (including PROM source listings, schematics; 26 pages HRZ-TIO (paddle board) Horizon 8/16: fabrication, power transformers, chassis RAM 32-A (schematic only) Additional manuals as of April 2004: all by Northstar unless noted otherwise Disk operating system Ver 2 rel 3 1977 revision 5, 18 pgs Hard Disk System users manual #25031B, w/schematic of HDS-18, about 150 pages ADVANTAGE user manual #0451, 1981, hard drive system, some source code, 66 pgs HSIO-4 User/Technical manual 00187b, 1981, 106 pgs System Software Manual, rev 2.1, over 100 pgs Addendum to System Software Manual, rev 2.1 1980, 18pgs + 6 pgs additional BASIC Ver 6 FPB 1977 rev 5, 26 pgs G-CPM preface #00482RD1, 1981 (graphic CP/M), 80 pgs Monitor Version 1 Rev 1 1977 14 pgs 64K RAM board Rev 1 1977, 40 pgs 64K RAM board rev 2 1978, 40 pgs Microdisk System manual, MDS-A D, DD, rev 2 1978, 40 pgs G-DOS Disk Operating System manual (graphics), #00485 RD1 1981 108 pgs Soft Doc System Software Manual rev 2.1 1979 about 100 pgs Soft Doc Errata Rev 2.1A 1979 10 pgs + 18 pgs notes Z80A Processor Board ZPB-A rev 1 1977 34 pgs User Guide to NorthStar Basic by R. R. Rogers, Interactive Computers publisher, 240 pgs ZILOG Z80 CPU tech Manual (distributed by N*) 1977, 75 pgs CP/M BIOS Manual ref 2.27, 3/82 by Centra Systems 54 pgs CP/M 2.2 preface by N*, #25045A, 46 pgs Additional Northstar related manuals, 2006 InfoSoft NS BASIC double density Program Interface manual, 25 pgs HDS Hybrid Development System by Allen Ashley, 1979, 32 pgs Northstar "addendum" for various manuals: System Software Manual Rev 2.1 July 1980, source, 14 pgs System Software Manual Rev 1 Dec 1978, incomplete.
 4 pgs.
 Northstar User Group NSUG newsletter/magazine "The Compass" Vol I, #1, 24 pgs Vol I, #2, 24 pgs Vol I, #3 38 pgs Vol I, #4 42 pgs Vol II, #1, 46 pgs (copy) Vol II, #2, 44 pgs Vol II #3, 40 pgs Vol II, #4, 40 pgs Vol III #1 34 pgs Vol III #3, 60 pgs Vol IV #1, 36 pgs Vol IV special 10 pgs

 A Northstar system I repaired in 2006 and later is on this Web page link.
 There's also a 2011 restoration described on that page.